cars parked on the side of the road

 Indian Museum:

-The Indian Museum at Kolkata, also known as the Imperial Museum of Kolkata, is one of the nine oldest museums in the world.
+The Indian Museum at Kolkata cities, also known as the Imperial Museum of Kolkata, is one of the nine oldest museums in the world.
 This is the largest Museum in India.

 • Address: Jawaharlal Nehru Road, Colootola, New Market